 Call the Police Department at 707-996-3602.
 Provide the Report Number, date and contact information.
 You must be named as a party involved in the accident or an insurer of the named party to obtain a copy of the report.
 Please bring photo ID when picking up the report.

 Vehicles will only be released to the registered owner.
-The fee for a vehicle release is $200.00 which must be paid by check or cash, no credit cards or debit cards will be accepted.
+The fee for a vehicle release is $272.00 which can paid by cash, debit card or credit card.

 Report graffiti or tagging to the Public Works Department at (707) 938-3332, or use our online reporting form, which allows you to include a description or attach a photo.